10 Easy Household Swaps to Live Low-Waste

 10. Activated Charcoal Water Filters

-I hope this aids you in your journey to living a lower waste lifestyle.
+I hope this aids you in your journey to living a low-waste lifestyle.
 Making just ONE of these swaps in your everyday life is a magnificent start in making a dent in the amount of trash you produce.
 And remember, one person doing something is better than everyone doing nothing!